Enhanced Continual Learning of Vision-Language Models with Model Fusion: Abstract

 \section{Abstract}

-Vision-Language Models (VLMs) represent a breakthrough in artificial intelligence by integrating visual and textual modalities to achieve impressive zero-shot capabilities.
+Vision-Language Models (VLMs) represent a significant breakthrough in artificial intelligence by integrating visual and textual modalities to achieve impressive zero-shot capabilities.
 However, VLMs are susceptible to catastrophic forgetting when sequentially fine-tuned on multiple downstream tasks.
-Existing continual learning methods for VLMs often rely heavily on additional reference datasets, compromise zero-shot performance, or are limited to parameter-efficient fine-tuning scenarios.
-In this paper, we propose Continual Decoupling-Unifying (ConDU), a novel approach, by introducing model fusion into continual learning for VLMs.
-ConDU maintains a unified model along with task triggers and prototype sets, employing an iterative process of decoupling task-specific models for previous tasks and unifying them with the model for the newly learned task.
-Additionally, we introduce an inference strategy for zero-shot scenarios by aggregating predictions from multiple decoupled task-specific models.
-Extensive experiments across various settings show that ConDU achieves up to a 2\% improvement in average performance across all seen tasks compared to state-of-the-art baselines, while also enhancing zero-shot capabilities relative to the original VLM.
+Existing continual learning methods for VLMs face various limitations, often relying on additional reference datasets, compromising zero-shot performance, or being restricted to parameter-efficient fine-tuning scenarios.
+In this paper, we propose a novel Continual Decoupling-Unifying (ConDU) approach that pioneers the use of model fusion for continual learning in VLMs.
+Specifically, ConDU maintains a unified model along with task triggers and prototype sets, employing an iterative process of decoupling task experts for previous tasks and unifying them with the task expert for the newly learned task.
+Additionally, we introduce an inference strategy for zero-shot scenarios by aggregating predictions from multiple decoupled task experts.
+Extensive experiments on the MTIL benchmark show that ConDU achieves up to a 2\% improvement in average performance across all seen tasks compared to state-of-the-art baselines, while also enhancing zero-shot capabilities relative to the original VLM.
+Our code is available at \url{https://github.com/zhangzicong518/ConDU}.